bcbio/bcbio-nextgen/docs/contents/testing.rst

    point to installed software in non-standard locations.
 Change the num\_cores parameter to test multiple processor and parallel execution.
--  ``tests/data/automated/universe_wsgi.ini`` -- Defines the location of
-   the RabbitMQ server for messaging based parallel execution during tests.
 -  ``tests/data/automated/run_info.yaml`` -- Change the ``analysis``
-   variable can to 'Standard' if SNP calling is not required in your environment.
+   variable can to 'Standard' if variant calling is not required in your environment.
 This will run a smaller pipeline of alignment and analysis.